-(2) Comparable store sales percentage changes are calculated by comparing comparable store sales for the applicable fiscal year to comparable store sales for the prior fiscal year or, in the case of the one month ended February 1, 2003, by comparison to comparable store sales for the one month ended February 2, 2002.
+- (2) Comparable store sales percentage changes are calculated by comparing comparable store sales for the applicable fiscal year to comparable store sales for the prior fiscal year or, in the case of the one month ended February 1, 2003 by comparison to comparable store sales for the one month ended February 2, 2002.
 Comparable store sales are based on net sales, and stores are considered comparable beginning on the first anniversary of their first day of operation.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-General" for more information about how we compute comparable store sales.

-- (3) Comparable store sales, net sales per store and net sales per square foot include our in-store sales and our Internet sales.
-Our Internet sales represented less than 1.0% of our total net sales in each of the periods presented. - (4) Net sales per store represents net sales for the period divided by the average number of stores open during the period.
+Comparable stores sales for fiscal years ended February 3, 2007 and January 28, 2006 consisted of 53 weeks and 52 weeks respectively. - (3) Comparable store sales, net sales per store and net sales per square foot include our in-store sales and our internet sales.
+Our internet sales represented less than 1% of our total net sales in each of the periods presented. - (4) Net sales per store represents net sales for the period divided by the average number of stores open during the period.
 For purposes of this calculation, the average number of stores open during the period is equal to the sum of the number of stores open as of the end of each month during the period divided by the number of months in the period. - (5) Total square footage at end of period includes retail selling, storage and back office space. - (6) Average square footage per store at end of period is calculated on the basis of the total square footage at end of period, including retail selling, storage and back office space, of all stores open at the end of the period. - (7) Net sales per square foot represents net sales for the period divided by the average square footage of stores open during the period.
 For purposes of this calculation, the average square footage of stores open during the period is equal to the sum of the total square footage of the stores open as of the end of each month during the period divided by the number of months in the period.